ankane/strong_migrations/README.md

     lock_timeout: 10s
 ```

-Note: If you use PgBouncer in transaction mode, you must set the statement and lock timeouts on the database user as shown above.
+Note: If you use a connection pooler like PgBouncer in transaction mode, you must set the statement and lock timeouts on the database user as shown above.

 For MySQL: